floreo-labs/Java-Core-Curriculum/projects/midterm_final-q/ReadMe.md

 ```
 <b>c.</b> Complete the rest of the Game class using the given comments as direction.
 DO NOT change the class or method signatures provided.

-5. <br /><b>a.</b> In your Main class, specifically in your static main method, create an instance of your Game Object then invoke the startGame() method to start the Rock Paper Scissors game!
+5. <b>a.</b> In your Main class, specifically in your static main method, create an instance of your Game Object then invoke the startGame() method to start the Rock Paper Scissors game!
      <br /><b>b.</b> Test that your solution works by playing a game of Rock, Paper, Scissors, and if it works like the classic version then you've completed your program.
      <br /><b>c.</b> Commit and push your finished code to the remote game branch then make a PR so that your remote master branch has all of the code from your remote game branch.
     <br /><b>d.</b> Submit the link to your repo on the Midterm Assesment form when compelte